L-1A Processing Time National Benefits Center 2026

 What is the difference between L-1A and L-1B visas?

 The L-1A visa is for managers and executives, while the L-1B visa is for employees with specialized knowledge.
-L-1A visa holders may be eligible to apply for permanent residence (green card) more readily than L-1B visa holders.
+L-1A visa holders generally have a longer maximum stay (7 years) compared to L-1B visa holders (5 years), and L-1A status may provide a pathway to certain employment-based immigrant visa categories.

-Can dependents accompany me on an L-1A visa?
+Can I apply for permanent residency while on an L-1A visa?